 - Presenting – the captured data must be consolidated and formatted in a way that is presentable to the courts.

 - Preserving – our forensic accountants ensure that all data collected are legally obtained and preserved.

 - Analysing – our team extracts and analyses the data in greater depth with the aim to identify the perpetrators.

-Located in London offering services both local and cross-border, Blackhawk Intelligence investigates financial fraud and recovers assets worth millions of pounds for clients.
-Call +44 (0)20 8108 9317 and speak to a member of the private or corporate London fraud investigations team at Blackhawk Intelligence today to discuss your situation in confidence.
+Located in London offering investigation services within the UK and beyond, Blackhawk Intelligence investigates financial fraud and recovers assets worth millions of pounds for clients worldwide.
+Call +44 (0)20 8108 9317 and speak to a member of the private or corporate fraud investigations team at our office in London today to discuss your situation in confidence.